shellistic/WaveWiz/README.md

 Changelog
 ---------

+- Removed 'project' from title and changed project name to just 'PyConductor' (I'm terrible with naming things)

 - Implemented a new '**add**' option that allows you to add a custom material to the material dictionary, which is now a subclass of the built-in **dict** type.

 - You can now make custom calculations using custom defined materials & values by using the new '**add**' feature.

-- Typo fixes
+- Typo fixes, readme corrections and additions

 ***
 *Please Note*

 I am but a novice coder, and my project(s) will definitely reflect as such.
-Questions and comments are appreciated and welcomed- however, please try to be as helpful/informative as possible if you decide to make a suggestion/comment!
+They should improve over time, however, they are typically poorly written and not optimized whatsoever, so... please be gentle :)

 ***